 Export results to Tableau or Excel from Stata

-Even though you might be able to do most of your work in Stata, it is sometimes faster and easier to plot some charts in Tableau of Excel.
-In contrast to other programs like R, Stata does not have an Integrated Development Environment (IDE) like Rstudio or a big community to create amazing packages like shinyR, diagramR, or ggplot2 that may suffice for any kind of graphic representation of results.
+Even though you might be able to do most of your work in Stata, it is sometimes faster and easier to plot some charts in Tableau or Excel.
+In contrast to other programs like R, Stata does not have an Integrated Development Environment (IDE) like RStudio or a big community to create amazing packages like shinyR, diagramR, or ggplot2 that may suffice for any kind of graphic representation of results.

-Thus, the objective of this post is to show you how to arrange your data in order to have it ready to be imported by Tableau or Excel and then make your pivot charts of dashboards for graphical representation of your data.
+Thus, the objective of this post is to show you how to arrange your data in order to have it ready to be imported by Tableau or Excel and then make your pivot charts or dashboards for graphical representation of your data.
 If you apply these techniques correctly, you won’t have to change anything on the file that you export.

-First, even though it is obvious, you need to know what you want to calculate in order to plan your process.
-It is not only recommended that you have a plan before you start programing, it is a necessary step each time you need to plot something.
+First, you need to know what you want to calculate in order to plan your process.
 Let’s look at the following example.
-You want to calculate the trends of poverty headcount over three years (2001, 2005, and 2010), for two different countries (Paraguay and Panama), using two poverty lines (2.5 USD and 4 USDa day, 2005 PPP).
+You want to calculate the trends of poverty headcount over three years (2001, 2005, and 2010), for two different countries (Paraguay and Panama), using two poverty lines (2.5 USD and 4 USD a day, 2005 PPP).
 How should you organize your results?
-You could organize your data in wide form so that your data would look something like this:

 country p_25usd_2001 p_40_2001 p_25_2005 p_40_2005 p_25_2010 p_40_2010